FDA nominee not tough on opioids, critics say

 Related: To Cut Opioid Overdoses, Watch Doctors

-Gottlieb, a cancer survivor — he had Hodgkin's lymphoma — has the support of other groups, including the National Comprehensive Cancer Network, where he's an adviser.
+Gottlieb, a cancer survivor — he had Hodgkin's lymphoma — has the support of other groups, including the National Comprehensive Cancer Network (NCCN), where he's an adviser.

 "We deeply respect Dr. Gottlieb's experience in health care and particularly his experience with the issues that patients with cancer and providers face, and we look forward to working together to accomplish the goal of high-quality cancer care for all Americans," said Dr. Robert Carlson, CEO of the NCCN.